Malcom98/LARAVEL---Betting_website/README.md

   <li>Admin panel(only for admins)</li>
 </ul>
 <br>
-Chatroom is implemented with AJAX and it has live refresh.
+Chatroom is implemented with AJAX and it has live refresh.<br>